wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
+= Version 4.8 =
+*  added more trapping of datetime exceptions to avoid fatal errors in some installs
+*  fixed bug when recurring weekly with some days of week.
+*  ensured that rdates (specific recurring dates) are properly sorted if displayed in a wp event

 = Version 4.7 =
 *  removed use of php's date_default_timezone_set() as wordpress wants everything to stay in UTC (despite having timezone in settings).
 Checked and updated all DateTime create calls to ensure that they either cloned existing dates & ths their zones, or explicitly used a global timezone got from the saved wordspress timezone.
 *  fix: small bug where if rdates (specific recurrence dates not due to rules) existed, then DTSTART was not propoerly included.